|Texas Parks and Wildlife Licensed and Endorsed Fishing Guide

 We float the upper and lower San Marcos.

-raft.
-There are casting platforms fore and aft for the fishers to stand on.
-The guide sits in the center of the
+are casting platforms fore and aft for the fishers to stand on.
+The guide sits in the center of the boat and rows.

 Groups up to 10 by special arrangement.